rokastas/interviews-front-end-assignment/README.md

 # RecipeBook

 ## Project Overview
 This project is a Next.js React application written in TypeScript.
-It is designed to display and manage recipes with functionalities including adding comments, rating recipes, and filtering recipes based on difficulty, cuisine, and diet type.
+It is designed to display and manage recipes with functionalities including adding recipes, comments, rating recipes, and filtering recipes based on difficulty, cuisine, and diet type.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: